-This part of the report will set the stage for the rest of the project.
-While the exact requirements for this document will be published separately, this part of the report will include:
+This deliverable will set the stage for the rest of the project.
+While the exact requirements for this document will be published separately, you can expect to produce the following:

 - Identifying the subject organization and its stakeholders - Identifying the nature and scope of the problem (or opportunity) to be addressed. - Presenting a plan for further requirements elicitation and gathering.